 When Fall Protection Does Not Equal Fall Prevention

 Despite an employer’s best efforts to maintain a safe working environment, accidents may still occur.
 When they do, the injured employee will be entitled to workers’ compensation for his or her injuries unless the accident was caused by the employee’s willful misconduct such as horseplay or intoxication on the job.
 Workers’ compensation typically includes money for medical expenses and lost pay, additional benefits may be available depending on the circumstances of individual cases.

 Whether you have been injured on the job, or your loved one has been injured or killed as a result of a workplace accident, you need to be able to turn to a knowledgeable attorney to help you to ensure that you are compensated for your losses to the fullest extent possible.
 When suffering from any type of workplace accident, you do not have to face additional stress and headaches dealing with an unfamiliar legal process alone.
-The experienced Georgia workers’ compensation attorneys at the Bader Law Firm, LLC are here to help you recover for your losses and will advocate tirelessly on your behalf.
+The experienced Georgia workers’ compensation attorneys at the Bader Scott Injury Lawyers, LLC are here to help you recover for your losses and will advocate tirelessly on your behalf.
 Contact us today online to schedule your complimentary consultation.
 We look forward to helping you make a full recovery of your losses.